 Obviously, the main added challenge when highlighting a video is that you can move your eyes freely around a PDF to find the part you want to highlight, but can only see one frame of a video at once.
 To solve the problem of selecting the appropriate part, RemNote creates a transcript of the video and makes it available through the Highlight Moment button in the lower-right corner of the video.

-You'll then be prompted to switch to the Editor tab of the sidebar and paste the highlight into your notes.
+You'll be prompted to switch to the Editor tab of the sidebar and paste the highlight into your notes.

 Once created, a highlight works the same way as it does for a PDF.
 You can choose to paste as a Reference, Text, Pin, or Text with Pin, and clicking the inserted Reference or Pin starts playing the video to that moment.